bora-parth/mixed-messages/README.md

 # mixed-messages

+## General Information
+---
-javascript program to create random messages
+This is a program to create a random message that predicts your future,